Ulster University2015 League Table Ranking 84

 - There is no cap or limit on the number of GB or international students which the University is permitted to admit (except in the Allied Health Professions and social work).

-- The University of Ulster Talented Athlete Entry Scheme is designed to assist talented athletes in gaining access to a quality education whilst attaining success at the highest level in their chosen sport.
+- Ulster University's Talented Athlete Entry Scheme is designed to assist talented athletes in gaining access to a quality education whilst attaining success at the highest level in their chosen sport.

 - We are the largest university on the island of Ireland